Walgett

 Employment drivers in Walgett are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Conversely, construction is under-represented, with only 4.0% of Walgett's workforce compared to 9.7% in the Rest of NSW.
-The area appears to offer limited local employment opportunities, as indicated by the difference between Census working population and resident population.
-In the 12-month period prior, labour force decreased by 3.2%, while employment declined by 4.7%, leading to a rise in unemployment by 1.6 percentage points.
-This contrasts with the Rest of NSW where employment contracted by 0.5%, labour force fell by 0.1%, and unemployment rose by 0.4 percentage points.
-State-level data as of 25-Nov shows that NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years, with growth rates varying significantly between industry sectors.
-Applying these projections to Walgett's employment mix indicates that local employment should increase by 5.5% over five years and 12.0% over ten years, based on a simple weighting extrapolation for illustrative purposes and not accounting for localised population projections.
+Conversely, construction is under-represented at 4.0% of Walgett's workforce compared to 9.7% in Rest of NSW.
+The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, labour force decreased by 3.2% alongside a 4.4% employment decline, causing unemployment to rise by 1.2 percentage points in Walgett.
+This contrasts with Rest of NSW where employment contracted by 0.5%, the labour force fell by 0.1%, and unemployment rose by 0.4 percentage points over the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Walgett's employment mix suggests local employment should increase by 5.5% over five years and 12.0% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not consider localized population projections.

 Frequently Asked Questions - Employment